Trying to plan some frugal meals for your family? This is the menu plan that our family of 6 uses! It’s perfect for cheap meal ideas.

 - Various Leftovers; Easy Homemade Yogurt; Frozen Blueberries, Bananas

-- Monterey Beef Rice Skillet (similar to this recipe); Lettuce Salad with Mexican Dressing, 5 Minute Mandarin Orange Jello Salad
+- Easy Ground Beef and Rice Skillet; Lettuce Salad with Mexican Dressing, 5 Minute Mandarin Orange Jello Salad

 - Meat & Cheese Sandwiches on 100% Whole Wheat Bread; Easy Homemade Yogurt; Cherries; Apples